How to Georeference Images

-If you’re in need of learning how to georeference, it’s really 3 easy steps.
+If you want to learn how to georeference, then follow these 3 easy steps.

 - Add control points.